Contact Us

 Frequently Asked Questions

 • MEC's Powder Bushing Chart shows the volumetric capacity of a given powder in relationship to various powder bushings.
 The amount listed on the MEC Powder Bushing Chart was calculated using a single stage machine with a standard lot of a given powder.
-A single stage reloader will general throw a slightly heavier charge than a progressive machine.
+A single stage reloader will generally throw a slightly heavier charge than a progressive machine.
 The information supplied in some of the reloading guides may have been calculated using a progressive machine.
-For this reason MEC always recommends the use of an accurate scale to verify the amount of powder dispensed.
+For this reason, MEC always recommends the use of an accurate scale to verify the amount of powder dispensed.
 Other factors can also affect the amount of powder dispensed.

 • The resizing collet may be dry.
 Use Anti-Seize lubricant on the outside of the collet fingers.